MatheussAlvess/Cervical_Posture_YOLO_Pose_Estimation/README.md

 ### How it Works

-The program follows these steps:
+The code follows these steps:

 1. **YOLO Pose Estimation:** It leverages a pre-trained YOLO deep learning model to detect specific body points (nose, ears, and shoulders) in each frame of a video.
 YOLO is known for its speed and accuracy in object detection tasks.